cardano-foundation/cf-java-rewards-calculation/README.md

 The second goal is to use this implementation to *[validate the rewards calculation](https://cardano-foundation.github.io/cf-java-rewards-calculation/report-latest/treasury_calculation.html)* of the Cardano blockchain by providing a *different implementation of the [ledger specification](https://github.com/IntersectMBO/cardano-ledger?tab=readme-ov-file#cardano-ledger)*.
 The third goal is to *provide a library* that can be used in other project (such as [yaci-store](https://github.com/bloxbean/yaci-store)) to serve the rewards data *independently of [DB Sync](https://github.com/IntersectMBO/cardano-db-sync)*.
 Last but not least, this project could also be used to *understand the influence of protocol parameters* and the flow of ADA through an interactive report.

-🚧️ The calculation is currently correct until the beginning of the Babbage era. 🚧️

 ## 🧪 Test Reports